davidericjohn/erudition/README.md

 java -jar spring-boot-hibernate-basic-auth
 ```

 The application will run on port 8080 by default.
 You may configure this in application.properties file via property "server.port".
-Check on the commonly used properties on the link below:
+Check on the commonly used properties on the following link:
 https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html

 Use the below credentials: